frederic-perez/AmE-dictionary/data/dictionary.md

 __earthing__ _n_ Fastening electrical equipment to earth.
 __Earthling__ _n_
 __earthquake drill__
+__earthshine__ _n_ The sunlight reflected from the earth's surface that illuminates part of the moon not directly lighted by the sun.
 __easement__
 __easier said than done__ Said of a task that is easier to talk about than to do.
 __easing__